dwp/cinema-tickets/README.md

 ### Thirdparty code

-TODO - assuming returns `true` in real world scenario
+As I cannot change the `thirdparty` code which returns nothing and just throws an error if basic validation fails, I have assumed they would return `true` in a real world scenario and so this is what I return from my `ticketService` if there are no errors thrown.
+This is obviously oversimplifying things but works for this small application.

 ## Approach